Coding-Polaris/collidr/DEVELOPMENT.md

 This will be the nexus through which many different objects chronicle history; ActivityItem will be invoked from other models when the relevant activities outlined in the requirements are made.

+# Actually drawing a schema

+It was at this point I realized formally definining the structure of the app was probably a better idea from the outset.

+I found an online tool, DrawSQL, that can convert the output from `rake db:schema:dump` to a drawn schema.
+This will greatly speed up being able to structure and implement my apps; ideally a tool that lets me expand this to visualizing and checking off things like the MVC would make the process much more streamlined and structured than it's been up to this point.